doctl kubernetes cluster create

 --node-pool

-• count: Number of nodes to create.
+• count: The number of nodes to create

-• taint: Taint in key[=value]:effect notation; repeat to add multiple taints at once.
+• taint: Taint in key=value:effect notation.
+Repeat to add multiple taints at once.

 Default: nyc1